G-Milzink/CI_PP1_TR/README.md

 ### Site Owner Goals
 - Atracting new customers to the restaurant.
 - Presenting information about the restaurant to customers.
-- Provide a way for new and existing customers to contact the restaurant.
+- Provide a quick way for new and existing customers to make reservations.
 - Promoting the bussines.

 ## User Experience